CircusMonkey/PibotNetworking/README.md

 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```

 After some setup values, each network's details will be in a network 'block'.
-A recommended configuration is below:
+A recommended configuration is below (and included in the files):
 ```shell
 country=AU
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev